Meds & Food For Kids logo

 Agricultural Development

-We know that local agriculture is a key part of the sustainable solution to eliminating hunger.
+Investing in local agriculture is a sustainable way of eliminating hunger.

 Investing in local agricultural inputs in developing countries strengthens food systems, and reduces hunger and malnutrition.

-MFK’s agronomists educate Haitian farmers to improve the quality and yield of their peanut crops.
-Skills and knowledge about soil conservation, crop rotation, aflatoxin control, and more lead to greater success for these farmers.
+MFK’s agronomists educate Haitian farmers to improve the quality and yield of their peanut crops, empowering them to better feed their communities.
+Knowledge about soil conservation, crop rotation, aflatoxin control, and more lead to greater success for these farmers.

 By supporting farmers in-country, they benefit financially with more crops to sell in markets, and families benefit with greater access to nutritious food.